delventhalz/delventhalz.github.io/_posts/2016-02-06-web-scraping.markdown

 ### `meta` Is So Meta

 There's a good chance that whatever information you wanted to scrape can be found in a site's *metadata*.
 With the rise of social networks, most webpages are hoping to be shared, liked, tweeted, upvoted, pinned, or übermensched.
 Enter the `meta` tag.
-Designed to contain information about a site's title, subject matter, authorship, and more, these tags are left in the `head` of a page for an enterprising social media gurus like yourself (and Facebook, mostly Facebook).
-For example, here's an edited sample from the source for a [Udemy](https://www.udemy.com/) course:
+Designed to contain information about a site's title, subject matter, authorship, and more, these tags are left in the `head` of a page for an enterprising social media gurus like yourself (and Facebook, mostly Facebook) to find.
+For example, here's some of the HTML from a [Udemy](https://www.udemy.com/) course:

 {% highlight html %}
 <head>